Sourishh/Shopping-Cart-FE/README.md

 ![image](https://user-images.githubusercontent.com/20945836/141425481-ddb47ff1-7597-46f7-97c3-c8272a8f6c1e.png)

-Backend intgegration code is uploaded @ Shopping-Cart-BE
+Backend intgegration code is required for the FE code to work.
+Only the urls can be changed and BE code can be integrated

 If you like my work you can support me. <a href="https://www.buymeacoffee.com/sourishB" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>